 I even seemed to hear it as I awoke one morning.

-(As I recounted this coincidence to Lawrence Benson he reacted with, "That´s Shamballa!")
+(When I once recounted this coincidence to Lawrence Benson he reacted with, "That´s Shamballa!")

 All this combined to make me spin around and announce to the person nearest to me, who happened to be the assistant manager whom I knew only as "Dave", "That horse is going to win!"